xImAnton/MCBingo/README.md

 # MCBingo
-Very ugly coded Minecraft Bingo spigot plugin for Minecraft Version: **1.16.1**
+Very ugly coded Minecraft Bingo spigot plugin, works though

+Minecraft Version: **1.16.1**
 I apologize completely for the ugly code.
-I wrote this a year ago.
+I wrote this when I was learning to code in java.

 ## What is Minecraft Bingo?
 Minecraft Bingo is a minigame in which each team has to find certain items.
 The first to find all random generated items wins.